Mitigation Strategies for the 2021-2022 School Year

 To translate this page, please select the "Translate" button in the top right corner of the website and select your preferred language.

 The Flagstaff Unified School District (FUSD) has been busy planning and preparing for students and staff to return to our buildings.
-The FUSD Governing Board approved the updated FUSD Mitigation Strategies Plan on July 13, 2021, to continue to protect the health and safety of our staff and families.
+The FUSD Governing Board initially approved the updated FUSD Mitigation Strategies Plan on July 13, 2021, which has been updated as needed.
+This plan continues to protect the health and safety of our staff and families.
 FUSD has created a summary of these mitigation strategies for your review below as well as a one-page visual resource with the same information.

 These COVID-19 mitigation strategies follow recommended guidance from the Centers for Disease Control and Prevention (CDC), Arizona Department of Health Services (ADHS), and Arizona state law.
 As COVID-19 guidance changes, FUSD will update its existing Mitigation Strategies Plan and will communicate changes to team members and families.

 School Year 2021-22

 Positive COVID-19 Notifications

 FUSD will coordinate with the Coconino Health and Human Services in the event of a positive test and coordinate as appropriate for contact tracing.
 Communications and notifications pertaining to a positive case will follow the direction of the Centers of Disease Control and Prevention (CDC) and Coconino Health and Human Services Department.

 Isolation and quarantine authority are delegated to the Coconino County Health and Human Services (CCHS) and outlined in Arizona Revised Statutes and Arizona Administrative code.
 The Flagstaff Unified School coordinates with officials at Coconino County Health and Human Services (CCHS) to investigate and report cases of COVID-19, and provide school-based notices of exposure.